ScaDS/LLM_Summer_School_Tutorial_2025/docs/00_setup/readme.md

 ## Setting up VPN to TU-Dresden

 You will need a VPN-connection to TU Dresden.
-Install everything necessary as explained on [this page](https://tu-dresden.de/zih/dienste/service-katalog/arbeitsumgebung/zugang_datennetz/vpn).
-If you need a Guest Account at TU Dresden, please reach out to the SECAI School Coordinator.
+Install everything necessary as explained on [this page](https://tu-dresden.de/zih/dienste/service-katalog/arbeitsumgebung/zugang_datennetz/vpn) ([eduVPN recommended](https://faq.tickets.tu-dresden.de/otrs/public.pl?Action=PublicFAQZoom;ItemID=1284).
+If you need a Guest Account at TU Dresden, please reach out to the ScaDS.AI Training School Coordination.

 ## Setting up API keys